FinanceFriend/backend/api-docs.md

   - Returns `404 Not Found` if the user does not exist.
   - Returns `500 Internal Server Error` for any server-side errors.

-## 7. Save message lesson and returns it
+## 7. Save AI Message And Returns It

 - **Endpoint**: `/api/langchain/lessons`
 - **Method**: `POST`